rsdoiel/skimmer/skim2md.1.md

 # DESCRIPTION

 skim2md reads a skimmer DB and writes the saved or tagged items to the display in a Markdown friendly way.
+This includes embedded audio and video elements from Podcasts and Audio casts.

 # OPTIONS